eagercheesecake/Rise-of-the-GOO-Notes/content/index.md

 title: Rise of the GOO
 ---
 ### Recent Updates
-- Added information for Session 17
+- Added information for Session 18
-- Character information now up to date as of Session 6
+- Character information now up to date as of Session 7
-- Added Characters page to find characters more easily.
-See "Information" below.
-Almost all characters are listed, but as noted above, information in a character's page is only up to date as of Session 6
 ### Information
 [[Timelines]]
 [[Characters]]